 The biggest reason we get ourselves in the position of needing career breaks in the first place, what causes fail early on, and our biggest hurdle to finding our true calling is this:

 We all see ourselves as someone we’re not.

 It’s as if we’re looking at distorted funhouse mirrors, So straighten out that self-reflection ASAP.
 If not, you’ll soon be begging for your old job with your tail between your legs.

 Be prepared for your straightened-out self-reflection to be less impressive than you’d imagined.
 For instance, my repeated failures made it clear that I’m not caught up to be a superhero startup founder.
 I’m an independent, creative, lifestyle business type of guy.

 At the same time, you may discover you’re more impressive than you thought.
 At the very least, I discovered some people enjoyed my writing.

 8. Make a Breakthrough

 If you’re patient enough to follow the previous seven steps for how to take a career break, you’ll eventually make a breakthrough.
-That means stumbling on something worth ending your “pretirement” for and getting back to work on.
+That means stumbling on a job you love worth ending your “pretirement” for.

 My pre-career break self would be disappointed at what I’ve become.
 My post-career break self can’t be happier.